lino-framework/cg/docs/actors.rst

 .. glossary::

-    server provider
+    Server provider

-        Installs and maintain a server where a :term:`Lino application will be running.
+        Installs and maintain a server where a :term:`Lino application` will be running.
 They care about reliability and make sure that your Lino is always available to respond when you need it.
 They care about security and protect your system against hackers.
 They make backups of your data to make sure it doesn't get lost in case of a serious accident.
 They care about scaling.
 As your site will grow in terms of number of users and the amount of data stored, you might want to move to a bigger machine.

-    developer
+    Developer

-        A **developer** writes, maintains, optimizes and publishes the source code and documentation of a particular project.
+        Writes, maintains, optimizes and publishes the source code and documentation of a particular project.
 An **application developer** does this for a given :term:`Lino application`.
-A **core developer** does the same for general features of the Lino framework.
+A **core developer** does the same for general features of the :term:`Lino framework`.

-    consultant
+    Lino consultant

-        A **consultant** is somebody who knows the possibilities and limitations of the Lino framework and give you neutral advice about whether or not to choose Lino as a solution.
+        Knows the possibilities and
+        limitations of the Lino framework and give you neutral advice about whether or not to choose Lino as a solution.
 They help you with analyzing and formulating your needs and finding the right business